-‘The Masked Singer UK’ Spoilers: Fans Believe Bush Baby Could Be Stephen Mulhern
+'The Masked Singer UK' Spoilers: Fans Believe Bush Baby Could Be Stephen Mulhern

-Another episode of The Masked Singer aired on ITV over the weekend meaning another celebrity was unmasked.
+Another episode of The Masked Singer aired on ITV over the weekend, meaning another celebrity was unmasked.
 Bush Baby currently remains in the competition and appears to be hard to figure out.
 However, some viewers are confident they know who they are.

 For their debut performance, they sang Tom Jones' "Delilah" and received a standing ovation from the studio audience.
 However, it is not clear whether Bush Baby is a professional singer or not.
 The panel — Mo Gilligan, Davina McCall, Rita Ora, and Jonathan Ross — were impressed with what they heard but weren't certain they knew who was underneath the costume, guessing a series of names that included Peter Andre, Jamie Oliver, Joe Swash, and Matt Lucas.

-For their latest performance, Bush Baby switched things up with Elvis Presley’s “A Little Less Conversation.”
-The panel got up to dance, leaving McCall shouting “who are you?!” at the end.

-Bush Baby’s most-recent clue package featured a couple of ABBA song references — “Thank You For The Music” and “The Winner Takes It All” — and were seen holding a sword.
+Bush Baby's most recent clue package featured a couple of ABBA song references -- "Thank You for the Music" and "The Winner Takes it All" -- and a sword.
 They continued to speak in an Australian accent and kept hinting they are a magician.
 Bush Baby played the drums in part of the VT and admitted they are good at doing accents.

 The panelists believe Bush Baby isn't Australian and is changing their voice to confuse everybody.
 This week, they guessed Daniel Day-Lewis, Josh Widdicombe, John Thomson, as well as Matt Lucas and Jamie Oliver again.